wangonya/wangonya.com/content/blog/python-fibonacci-recursion-memoization.md

 The problem with this though is that when you run it, it throws a [`RecursionError`](https://docs.python.org/3/library/exceptions.html#RecursionError).
-This simply means that there\'s possibly an infinite loop in the program.
+This simply means that there's possibly an infinite loop in the program.
 A base case in a recursive function tells the function when to stop (to avoid going into an infinite loop) and is usually something that is already known or that can be solved for easily without needing